 Not to mention that the colour calibration for different screens are different… and then there’s paper type, texture, status of the printer and humidity levels of the day of the print.
 It’s a real science (and at times, a blimmin’ headache) to get it right — so it pays to have a consistent relationship with a good commercial printer so they can control the colour output for each job.

 What to take away from this?
 Have healthy expectations about colour and how various factors will affect how it renders.
-And pick a brand colour that will either not deviate too much on web and print, or have a primary and secondary colour to fall back on depending on your platform.
+And pick a brand colour that will either not deviate too much on web and print (yellows tend to be most stable), our team is trained to select palettes that are relatively stable across the board, or, if there’s a particular colour you are partial to, to have a primary and secondary colour to fall back on depending on your platform.
 Talk to us today if you’ve got questions on colour choices!